-Or I would point that how Lonzo Ball, the Lakers #2 pick in this year’s draft, would redefine the NBA with his unseen talent.
-Over the summer leading up to this year’s basketball season, the living legends of the game took turns in front of the camera talking about Lonzo’s unparalleled talent.
+Echo Chambers in Sports?
+I would point that how Lonzo Ball, the Lakers’ #2 pick in the 2018 draft, would redefine the NBA with his unseen talent.
+Over the summer leading up to this year’s basketball season, the praise for Lonzo began with sports commentators.
+Then the Lakers fans and future team mates.
 Coaches from other teams chimed in, explaining that rookie Lonzo would take the Lakers to the playoffs in his first season.
+Finally, the living legends of the game took turns in front of the camera talking about Lonzo’s unparalleled talent.
 Season tickets sales skyrocketed for the big show.

-As of today, Lonzo averaging about 11 points a game.
+As of today, 6 months later, Lonzo averaging about 11 points a game.
 The Lakers are 11-25.
 Lonzo Ball has a long career ahead of him, for sure, but nobody would say that he’s lived up to the hype for his first season.

 Let’s talk about Hype and Echo Chambers in the World of Technology

 Technology is really a story about all things new and exciting.
 A new day, a new technology.
 So as a culture, we make grand predictions about where technology is today, and where technology will take us.
 We’ve been doing this forever.